 What should be in a small office?

-If you work from home, it’s easy to spend all day staring at your computer screen.
+Working from home makes it easy to stare at your computer screen all day.
 The solution is simple: a desk.
-Get a desk and put it in the corner of your office, preferably by a window.
-Your desk doesn’t need to be a large, expensive furniture.
-A small, simple desk that will fit in your office can be just the thing you need to boost your productivity.
+Put a desk in the corner of your office, preferably by a window.
+Your desk doesn’t need to be large, expensive furniture.
+A small, simple desk that will fit in your office can be just what you need to boost your productivity.
 Here are some things you should consider when looking for a desk:

 • Appearance: Does it look professional?
 Does it match the rest of your office?
 Do you want to put your feet up on it, or do you want to keep it simple?